Chicano: Cultural identity

 Lowriding is a part of Chicano culture.
 The 1964 Chevrolet Impala has been described as "the automobile of choice among Chicano lowriders."

 Chicano represents a cultural identity that is neither fully "American" or "Mexican."
 Chicano culture embodies the "in-between" nature of cultural hybridity.
-Central aspects of Chicano culture include lowriding, hip hop, rock, graffiti art, theater, muralism, visual art, literature, poetry, and more.
+Central aspects of Chicano culture include lowriding, hip-hop, rock, graffiti art, theater, muralism, visual art, literature, poetry, and more.
 Mexican American celebrities, artists, and actors/actresses help bring Chicano culture to light and contribute to the growing influence it has on American pop culture.
 In modern-day America you can now find Chicanos in all types of professions and trades.
 Notable subcultures include the Cholo, Pachuca, Pachuco, and Pinto subcultures.
 Chicano culture has had international influence in the form of lowrider car clubs in Brazil and England, music and youth culture in Japan, Māori youth enhancing lowrider bicycles and taking on cholo style, and intellectuals in France "embracing the deterritorializing qualities of Chicano subjectivity."

 As early as the 1930s, the precursors to Chicano cultural identity were developing in Los Angeles, California and the Southwestern United States.
 Former zoot suiter Salvador "El Chava" reflects on how racism and poverty forged a hostile social environment for Chicanos which led to the development of gangs: "we had to protect ourselves".
 Barrios and colonias (rural barrios) emerged throughout southern California and elsewhere in neglected districts of cities and outlying areas with little infrastructure.
 Alienation from public institutions made some Chicano youth susceptible to gang channels, who became drawn to their rigid hierarchical structure and assigned social roles in a world of government-sanctioned disorder.

 Mexican American man in a drape style zoot suit.

 Pachuco culture, which probably originated in the El Paso-Juarez area, spread to the borderland areas of California and Texas as Pachuquismo, which would eventually evolve into Chicanismo.
 Chicano zoot suiters on the west coast were influenced by Black zoot suiters in the jazz and swing music scene on the East Coast.
 Chicano zoot suiters developed a unique cultural identity, as noted by Charles "Chaz" Bojórquez, "with their hair done in big pompadours, and "draped" in tailor-made suits, they were swinging to their own styles.
 They spoke Cálo, their own language, a cool jive of half-English, half-Spanish rhythms. [...]
 Out of the zootsuiter experience came lowrider cars and culture, clothes, music, tag names, and, again, its own graffiti language."
 San Antonio–based Chicano artist Adan Hernandez regarded pachucos as "the coolest thing to behold in fashion, manner, and speech."
 As described by artist Carlos Jackson, "Pachuco culture remains a prominent theme in Chicano art because the contemporary urban cholo culture" is seen as its heir.
+Chicano artists who are famous for their depictions of Pachucos include José Montoya, César Martínez, and Vincent Valdez.